thriveweb/sailinginparadise/content/boatTours/2018-08-31-sightseeing.md

         **Can I BYO food and drink?**

-        Yes if you would like to bring your own food and drinks on board that is completely fine.
+        Yes, on a private charter if you would like to bring your own food and drinks on board that is completely fine.

         - - -